 Building height comparison game

-Example round three: a building with a dramatic spire faces a bulky high-rise, making the metric boundary important because architectural height is not the same as floor count or roof area.
-Over several rounds, the player starts forming buckets instead of trying to remember exact values.
-That is the main learning benefit of the format: it builds relative intuition one reveal at a time.
+Third comparison: a building with a dramatic spire faces a bulky high-rise, making the metric boundary important because architectural height is not the same as floor count or roof area.

 This guide does not compare roof height, occupied floors, observation deck height, construction cost, city ranking, engineering difficulty, or whether a tower is the most famous landmark.
 The current game uses architectural height as the comparison metric.